Context-Specific Assessment

 Technical and Cultural Assessment (2-6 weeks)

 Parallel workstreams assess technical performance and cultural safety.
-We conduct bias testing using NZ demographic benchmarks, evaluate Privacy Act and HIPC compliance, review Treaty impact, and test third-party vendor arrangements for contractual and data protection gaps.
-Evidence collection follows professional audit standards.
+Our team conducts bias testing using NZ demographic benchmarks, evaluates Privacy Act 2020 and HIPC compliance, reviews Treaty of Waitangi impact, and tests third-party vendor arrangements for contractual and data protection gaps.
+For financial services organisations, we assess alignment with FMA conduct expectations and RBNZ operational resilience requirements.

 3